giraykskn/Fromage-dl2/README.md

 Results (recall) of reproduced experiments are as follows:
 ```
 1 caption without images at recall@1:   0.15
-1 caption without images at recall@5:   0.22
+1 caption without images at recall@5:   0.24
-1 caption without images at recall@10:  0.29
+1 caption without images at recall@10:  0.30
-5 captions without images at recall@1:  0.26
+5 captions without images at recall@1:  0.21
-5 captions without images at recall@5:  0.37
+5 captions without images at recall@5:  0.32
-5 captions without images at recall@10: 0.46
+5 captions without images at recall@10: 0.41
-5 captions with 4 images at recall@1:   0.20
+5 captions with 4 images at recall@1:   0.17
-5 captions with 4 images at recall@5:   0.31
+5 captions with 4 images at recall@5:   0.25
-5 captions with 4 images at recall@10:  0.41
+5 captions with 4 images at recall@10:  0.34
 ```
 *Recalls for inputs with images are not as expected.
 They should have been higher than all other scores.*
+*results can be found in this link: https://drive.google.com/drive/folders/1bS0jdp1VlxhmZ8WWy5SDGkOov98yLV06?usp=share_link